 Insurance policies are confusing, and they’re designed to be that way.
-Your car accident attorney will cut through the legal jargon and show you what your coverages are and what you can demand from the at-fault party.
+Your North or South Carolina car accident attorney will cut through the legal jargon and show you what your coverages are and what you can demand from the at-fault party.

 An auto accident claim involves two parts: the personal injury claim and the property damage claim.

-The personal injury claim seeks to compensate you for damages that occurred as a result of physical injuries from the auto accident.
+The personal injury claim seeks to compensate you for damages resulting from physical injuries from the auto accident.
 The property damage claim seeks to compensate you for damages that occurred to your car as a result of the accident.

-Car accident victims don’t just deal with property damage; most struggle with injuries or medical problems after a crash.
-Without a reliable vehicle, victims can suffer even greater losses.
+Car accident victims don’t just deal with property damage, most struggle with injuries or medical problems after a crash.
+Without a reliable vehicle, victims can suffer even more significant losses.

 To receive compensation for damaged property, you can file a claim against your insurance company or the other driver’s insurance company.
 How you file your claim depends on which driver was liable for the auto accident and what type of insurance coverage you have.

-North Carolina requires all drivers to carry $25,000 of property damage insurance.
+North and South Carolina requires all drivers to carry $25,000 of property damage insurance.
 This coverage is for direct and accidental loss to your vehicle.
 There are two types of property damage insurance:

 Read your insurance policy carefully before you make a claim.
-Next, contact a knowledgeable North Carolina property damage law firm to discuss liability.
+Next, contact a knowledgeable North or South Carolina property damage law firm to discuss liability.

 If you were injured in a DUI accident or by a speeding driver, you might be owed compensation from the drunk or reckless driver’s insurer.

-You might be able to seek financial damages for any type of car accident if another driver, a motor vehicle manufacturer, or other entity caused it through negligence or recklessness.
-Our car accident attorneys have experience helping Carolinians get the money they need after being injured in an accident.
+You might be able to seek financial damages for any car accident if another driver, a motor vehicle manufacturer, or another entity caused it through negligence or recklessness.
+Our North and South Carolina car accident attorneys have experience helping Carolinians get the money they need after being injured in an accident.

 The types of car crashes we see often include:

-When a driver crashes into you and leaves the scene quickly, an attorney can help you find the responsible party.Learn More
+When a driver crashes into you and leaves the scene quickly, a car accident attorney can help you find the responsible party.Learn More